VisualDig/visualdig-kotlin/README.md

 There are three major goals of the Visual Dig framework:

 - Reduce or eliminate false negatives
-- Reduce the likelihood of needing to change a test when your site changes
+- Reduce the likelihood of needing to change a test when your app changes
 - Better failure messages that help diagnose test issues quicker